amandaciobanu/Le-Wagon-Project-portfolio/README.md

-Simple Portfolio page with a some of the projects I did during my time @Le Wagon | Bootcamp
+Simple Portfolio page with  some of the projects I have done during my time @Le Wagon | Bootcamp